HOKITIKA GORGE NEW ZEALAND – All You Need To Know!

 Before we dive into the details about the Hokitika Gorge walk, let’s first have a look at the key facts of the trail so you’re well prepared!

-Hokitika Gorge walk distance and duration: The Hokitika Gorge walk is a 2 kilometre track loop which will take about 1 hour to complete.
+Hokitika Gorge walk distance and duration: The Hokitika Gorge walk is a 2-kilometer track loop that will take about 1 hour to complete.

 What to expect along the Hokitika Gorge walk

-From the car park you will follow the walking track through dense podocarp forest before you het to the first viewing platform.
-This is the wheelchair friendly part of the trail and only takes a few minutes to get there.
+From the car park, you will follow the walking track through a dense podocarp forest before you get to the first viewing platform.
+This is the wheelchair-friendly part of the trail and only takes a few minutes to get there.
 From here you can look out over the stunning Hokitika Gorge.

 The track continues towards the first Hokitika Gorge suspension bridge which provides stunning views on both sides.
 Here you can see the vibrant blue water making its way through the rock sided Hokitika Gorge.